alphagov/notifications-python-client/DOCUMENTATION.md

 If you omit this argument, the client will set your default email reply-to address for the notification.

-### Attach a document
+### Upload a document

-You can attach a document to an email notification.
+You can upload a document to link to from an email notification.

-Contact the GOV.UK Notify team on the support page or through the Slack channel to enable this function for your service.

 The document must be a PDF file smaller than 2MB.
-To attach the document, you must:

-1. Define the PDF as a file object.
-1. Pass the file object as a value into the personalisation argument.
+To upload the document, pass the file object as a value into the personalisation argument.
 For example:

         ```python
-        with open('file.pdf', 'rb') as DOCUMENT_NAME:
+        with open('file.pdf', 'rb') as f:
             ...
             personalisation={
               'first_name': 'Amala',
               'application_date': '2018-01-01',
-              'document': DOCUMENT_NAME,
+              'document': f,
             }
         ```
+Contact the GOV.UK Notify team on the support page or through the Slack channel to enable this function for your service.

 ### Response